LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 When you sign up for LinguaLift, you receive a copy of the Language Learning Secrets ebook.
 The book is customized for each language you choose to learn.
 To write this LinguaLift review, I decided to give the Japanese course a try.

 The ebook gives an overview of how to learn your target language.
-It’s nice to have all the information in one place and the book is a nice introduction to LinguaLift, so it’s worth it to grab your own copy.
+It’s helpful to have all the information in one place and the book is a nice introduction to LinguaLift, so it’s worth it to grab your own copy.

 Road Map to Fluency